VarshaPandey24/Netflix_Data_analysis/README.md

 - ✅ Analyzed **type distribution (TV Shows vs. Movies)**, **popular genres**, and **most featured directors**
 - ✅ Analyzed **most available shows as per the season and duration.
 - ✅ Bar Chart showing count of shows as per the rating of movies.
-- ✅ Analyzing count of shows available as per the countries of production.
+- ✅ Analyzing countris of production through Map.

 ---